finance glossary

 - Terminal higher caveat

 - Warning that rates may still end up above prior peaks.
-Example: He paired it with a terminal higher caveat to avoid a dovish read.

 - Treasury Firmness

 - Steady long-end yields signaling investors are bracing for data risk rather than crisis.
-Example: Treasury firmness into payrolls showed desks hedging for uneven data, not panic.

 - YCC retirement

 - Scrapping the hard cap on JGB yields while keeping flexibility.
-Example: YCC retirement lifted caps on long JGB yields.